Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/1_setting-up-jac-cloud.md

 You can also do this in the browser by visiting the Swagger docs `http://localhost:8000/docs` and adding the `Authorization` header with the value `Bearer ACCESS TOKEN`.

 That's it!
-You have successfully set up your Jac Cloud application and served your first API.
-In the [next](2_building-a-rag-chatbot.md) part we will learn how to build a simple conversational agent using Jac Cloud.
-Stay tuned!
+You have successfully set up your Jac application and served your first API.
+In the [next](2_building-a-rag-chatbot.md) part we will learn how to build a simple conversational agent using Jac.